jimwhite/acl2-jupyter/README.md

 As of the latest update, both architectures are now built automatically using GitHub Actions with native runners:

 - **amd64 images**: Built on standard `ubuntu-latest` runners
-- **arm64 images**: Built on GitHub's new `ubuntu-24.04-arm64` native arm64 runners
+- **arm64 images**: Built on a self-hosted M-series Mac (Apple Silicon/ARM64)

 This approach avoids the limitations of QEMU emulation, which doesn't support the full FPU exception handling required by ACL2.
+We also can't use GitHub hosted ARM64 runners because they don't handle FP traps the way SBCL expects.

 #### Building Locally